sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_reverse_dns.md

 1. Next, select the IP to set up reverse DNS.
 1. Add a subdomain.
 For more information about picking a subdomain, see [Subdomains](#-Subdomain).
 1. Select or enter a domain you want to associate with the IP.
 Make sure that you only enter the name of your root domain.
 Do not include `www` or `http://www` in this field!
 Your domain needs to match the domain of your from address on the emails you are sending out.
 For example, if I am setting up the domain `example.sendgrid.com`, I would set my domain to be `sendgrid.com`.
 Click **Save** and then **Confirm**.
 An individual IP address can only have reverse DNS set up for a single domain, but a domain can have reverse DNS set up for multiple IPs.
 This allows for you to use IP pooling for your email sending.
-1. Next, you need to add all of the A records on this screen to your DNS host.
+1. Next, you need to add all of the A Records on this screen to your DNS host.
 This process varies depending on your DNS host.
-For videos on how to add your A records to some popular DNS service providers, check out these [videos](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/providers.html).
+For videos on how to add your A Records to some popular DNS service providers, check out these [videos](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/providers.html).

 {% info %}
 If you plan to send from multiple domains, you should set up reverse DNS for at least one IP address per domain.